Everything you need to know

 No, only euros are accepted.

-How can I use the TransferGo card in Italy?
+How can I use my GoCard in Italy?

-Just activate it in the app and start spending — online, in stores, or at ATMs.
+Just activate it in the app and start spending—online or in stores.

 Is it better to use cash or card when spending in Italy?